Stackclash/5e-vault/5. Mechanics/Items/Winged Boots.md

 The boots regain 2 hours of flying capability for every 12 hours they aren't in use.

 *Source: Dungeon Master's Guide p.
-214*
+214. Available in the SRD.*